 Also of interest is that Van Meter - De Soto has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Van Meter - De Soto ranks among the highest in the nation.
-Of the 25-and-older adult population in Van Meter - De Soto, 47.43% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Van Meter - De Soto is one of the most well-educated cities in the nation.
+47.43% of adults in Van Meter - De Soto have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Van Meter - De Soto in 2022 was $70,369, which is wealthy relative to Iowa and the nation.
 This equates to an annual income of $281,476 for a family of four.